 Species details

-Litoria cyclorhyncha (Spotted-thighed Frog)
+Ranoidea cyclorhyncha (Spotted-thighed Frog)

-Family: HYLIDAE
+Family: PELODRYADIDAE

 Size range: Males may be up to 65 mm, females to 80 mm.